 In Overleaf (formerly ShareLaTeX), LaTeX projects can be edited and compiled online and by multiple users simultaneously.

-💡 The licenses for Overleaf Server Pro expire on May 19, 2025.
-After that, you have two options for continuing to work with Overleaf: Either use the Extended Community Edition or work with Overleaf in the cloud.
+You have two options for working with Overleaf: Either you use the Extended Community Edition on local university servers or you work with Overleaf in the cloud.

 Differences and Similarities